Lebanon:Operations of the Islamic Resistance on Wednesday, A...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 8:55 a.m., the settlement of “Kiryat Shmona” for the second time, with barrages of rockets.
+- and its ongoing shelling of villages in southern Lebanon, the Islamic Resistance fighters targeted at 11:00 a.m., a newly established “Israeli” army artillery position in the town of Bayada with an offensive drone.
+Flames were seen erupting from one of the rooms of the fire direction center.

-- the Islamic Resistance fighters targeted at 7:00 p.m., a gathering of “Israeli” troops and vehicles at the northern outskirts of the village of Bint Jbeil, with a barrage of rockets.
+- and the targeting of a car in the village of At-Tiri with a hostile drone strike, the Islamic Resistance fighters targeted at 6:00 p.m., a command Humvee belonging to the Israeli army in the village of Qantara, with an offensive drone, scoring a direct hit.

-- the Islamic Resistance fighters targeted at 12:00 a.m., a gathering of “Israeli” troops and vehicles at the northern outskirts of the village of Bint Jbeil, with a barrage of rockets.
+- with a drone strike on the village of Yohmor Al-Shaqif, the Islamic Resistance fighters targeted at 6:00 p.m., a gathering of “Israeli” troops in the village of Qantara, with an offensive drone.

-- the Islamic Resistance fighters targeted at 9:30 a.m., the settlement of “Misgav Am”, with a barrage of rockets.

-- the Islamic Resistance fighters targeted at 10:55 a.m., “Mattat” Barracks, with a squadron of offensive drones.

-- the Islamic Resistance fighters targeted at 10:40 p.m., an “Israeli” warplane in the airspace over the village of Debaal, with a surface-to-air missile.
+- and its continued violation of Lebanese airspace, the Islamic Resistance fighters shot down at 6:00 p.m., four Israeli army reconnaissance drones over the village of Mansouri.

 {And victory comes only from Allah – the Almighty, All-Wise.}